 China Poised to Become Global Innovation Leader

-London, New York, NY Oct.
-5, 2010 – China is projected to lead in patent activity by 2011, according to a detailed intellectual property analysis published today by the IP Solutions business of Thomson Reuters.
-The study, Patented in China II: The Present and Future State of Innovation in China, tracks global patent activity as a barometer for innovation across dozens of metrics to provide a view into China’s innovation economy.
+China is projected to lead in patent activity by 2011, according to a detailed intellectual property analysis published by our IP Solutions business.
+The study, Patented in China II: The Present and Future State of Innovation in China, tracks global patent activity as a barometer for innovation across dozens of metrics to provide a view into China's innovation economy.

 Beyond projected patent growth, the study also examines the composition of patents from China relative to its peer group globally, domestic vs. foreign patent applications, patent technology areas, government/policy implications, and patent quality vs. quantity.
 Following are some of the key observations in the analysis:

 - Expansion through Patents: While innovation by domestic entities is driving China's patent boom, China is also expanding its IP protection overseas.
 From 2007-2008, the growth rate of China's overseas patent fillings in Europe, Japan and the U.S. were 33.5 percent, 15.9 percent and 14.1 percent, respectively.

 - Chinese Government Is Driving Innovation: Government innovation incentives, R&D tax deductions, Chinese premier Wen Jiabao's commitment to make China an innovation-centered economy, and unique patent types (such as utility models) contribute to China's acceleration to the top innovator spot.

 - Shift from Agriculture to High Tech: As the Chinese economic landscape changes, a major shift is occurring in patent filings: agri-centered innovation related to food production is growing much more slowly than high-technology innovation.
 There was a 4,861 percent increase in domestic Chinese patent applications in digital computers in the decade from 1998 to 2008, versus a much more modest increase of 552 percent in natural products and polymers for that same period.